saingsab/bombcampaign/README.md

 Download the [Official Release](https://github.com/mrayoung/bombcampaign/releases)

 3) Configure
-There are three files in side data folder. config.csv is where you confige SMTP server.
-In contact.csv is list of email who you want to send your email to.
-And content.csv is your email body.
+There are three files in side data folder. config.txt is where you confige SMTP server.
+In contact.txt is list of email who you want to send your email to.
+And content.txt is your email body.

 4) Excute
 Double click on bombcampaign-0.1.0-SNAPSHOT-standalone.jar